PatrikElfstrom/schnitzellunch/README.md

 * Staticly hosted on Netlify
 * Master is automatically built and deployed
 * Scraping is done with Netlify Functions (AWS Lambda)

-**WARNING: The scraping is never cached and done on every request.
-Data should be saved to the database.**

-## TODO

-* Cache scraping results in database
+* Result from scraping is saved in a Fauna database
-* Scrape all days when scraping kvartersmenyn (now only scraping Friday)
-* Build frontend
-* Add support for more sites
-* ...
+* Data is retrieved via GraphQL

 ## Hosting
 https://app.netlify.com/sites/schnitzellunch/overview